14 April, 2016

 I don’t see third-party package managers, or the associated risks, going away anytime soon.
 But we can all do a better job of understanding where our packages come from and who were trusting.

-Nathan Sweaney is a Senior Security Consultant with Secure Ideas.
-If you are in need of a penetration test or other security consulting services you can contact him at nathan@secureideas.com, on Twitter @sweaney, or visit the Secure Ideas – ProfessionallyEvil site for services provided.
+If you are in need of a penetration test or other security consulting services you can contact us at info@secureideas.com or visit the Secure Ideas site for services provided.

 Related Resources